ryandoyle5401/Budgetr/Weekly Updates/Week 7 Status Update.md

 ## Group Progress & Issues
 ### Progress
+1. JUnit included in the project
+2. GitHub Actions set up
+3. Included basic tests that successfully ran
+4. Included some documentation for some files
 ### Issues
+1. Problems testing the database
+2. Trouble getting Dokka setup
+3. Gradle commands not working
 ## Group Goals for Next Week
+1. Add more documentation
+2. Work on database and testing it
+3. Improve communication
+4. Work on Dokka
+5. Get gradle commands to work
 # Member Contributions

 ## Individual Goals from Previous Week